azutoolkit/cql/docs/coreconcepts/crud-operations/deleting-records.md

 # Deleting Records

-The `Cql::Delete` class provides a structured and flexible way to build and execute SQL `DELETE` queries in your Crystal applications.
+The `CQL::Delete` class provides a structured and flexible way to build and execute SQL `DELETE` queries in your Crystal applications.
 This guide will help you understand how to create delete queries, apply conditions, and execute them to remove records from your database.

 ---